Vkumar-sys/Industrial_Project_1-Telangana-Growth-Analysis-/README.md

  >Diversification of Industries:- Analyzing the Ts-iPASS applications can reveal the sectors that are attracting  investments.

- >Digital Transformation:-The increasing use of digital platforms for document registration and etamp issuances not only enhances revenue collection efficiency but also highlight the importance of digital transformation.
+ >Digital Transformation:-The increasing use of digital platforms for document registration and estamp issuances not only enhances revenue collection efficiency but also highlight the importance of digital transformation.

 👀Key_Recommendations:-